jpnurmi/znc-playback/README.md

 - Add module hooks for raw client and server messages (#494)
   - https://github.com/znc/znc/pull/494

-Furthermore, as noted in previous section, this module does not work out of the box, but requires special support from the IRC client wishing to use the functionality.
+Furthermore, as noted in previous section, an automatic buffer playback does not work out of the box, but requires special support from the IRC client wishing to use the functionality.
 A proof of concept implementation exists for the Textual IRC client for Mac OS X: https://github.com/jpnurmi/Textual/commits/smartplayback.

 ### Contact